ØK Roof Terrace

 Transforming a grey roof terrace into a green space for social connection

 Our role: Concept development, Community engagement, Client advisor

 Year: 2020 - 2021

 Øresundskollegiet currently houses 1,500 residents, existing as a small village of young people with diverse backgrounds and ambitions.
-In 2021, Øresund College will also transition to a general college, meaning that from August, the City of Copenhagen can assign socially disadvantaged young people to dormitory housing.
+In 2021, Øresund College transitioned to a general college, meaning that the City of Copenhagen can assign socially disadvantaged young people to dormitory housing.

 SUSTAINABLE DEVELOPMENT GOALS

 We strive to use the Sustainable Development Goals as a structuring framework for our projects.
 This is how this project contributes to a more sustainable future

 Spaces that are designed in the context of communities are more sustainable spaces.

 15 LIFE ON LAND

 The increase of greenery and biodiversity makes for a more organic and resilient ecosystem, even within cities.